abrahamvegh/VEWebViewController/README.md

 `AVWebViewController` is largely inspired by and intended to mimic the look and feel of the in-app web browser in the official Twitter iPhone app.

+# What features does it have?

+* Full navigation: Back, Forward, Stop, Reload
+* Network status indicator in the status bar
+* Loading indicator in the toolbar
+* Landscape support
+* Action menu displays the current URL (usually — it’s still a little buggy ;)
+* Action menu items: Open in Safari, Mail Link

 # How do I use it?

 1. Include the contents of this repository in your Xcode project using your favorite method of moving stuff around.
 Drag-and-drop usually works.